addr2data/aws-certification-prep/exercises/ex-011_GettingStartedAutoScaling.rst

    * - **Component**
      - **Applicable costs**
      - **Notes**
-   * - VPC (including Subnets, Route Tables and IntenetGateways).
+   * - VPC (including Subnets, Route Tables and InternetGateways).
      -
         + None (AWS does not charge for these basic VPC building blocks)
      -
         + During this exercise, we will deploy basic VPC components.
-        + They will be deployed as part of the CloudFormation Stack.
+        + They will be deployed as part of a CloudFormation Stack.
    * - On-demand Instances
      -
         + $0.0116 per hour per Instance (t2.micro)